pytorch/serve/docs/metrics.md

 3. Dimensions should be the same (as well as the same order!)
-   1. All dimensions have to match, and Metric objects that have been parsed from the yaml file also have dimensions that are parsed from the yaml file
+   1. All dimensions have to match, and Metric objects that have been parsed from the yaml file also have dimension names that are parsed from the yaml file
       1. Users can [create their own](#create-dimension-objects) `Dimension` objects to match those in the yaml file dimensions
       2. if the Metric object has `ModelName` and `Level` dimensions only, it is optional to specify additional dimensions since these are considered [default dimensions](#default-dimensions), so: `add_counter('InferenceTimeInMS', value=2)` or `add_counter('InferenceTimeInMS', value=2, dimensions=["ModelName", "Level"])`
       3. if Metric object has additional dimension, just specify the additional dimensions within the API
          1. if metric in yaml had `dimensions: [foo, ModelName, Level]`, then `add_counter(..., dimensions=["foo"])`
          2. `dimensions: [foo, ModelName, Level]` != `dimensions: [ModelName, Level, foo]`